 Members of the Council have direct control over the Council's financial and operating policies.
-The total of members' allowances and expenses paid in 2016/17 totals £266k (2015/16 £277k) and is shown in Note 13.
+The total of Members' allowances and expenses paid in 2017/18 totals £265k (2016/17 £266k) and is shown in Note 14.
 An independent remuneration panel is used in setting Member's allowances.
-The reduction in the allowances paid is due to an increase in unclaimed allowances during 2016/17.

-Members of the Council sit on the boards of various other organisations, for example, SLDC appoints two Members to the Lake District National Park Authority, one Member to the Yorkshire Dales National Park Authority and up to 3 Members to the board of South Lakes Housing.
-A historic report on the work of SLDC representatives for 2016/17 is presented on the agenda for Council 17 May 2017.
+Members of the Council sit on the boards of various other organisations, for example, SLDC appoints two Members to the Lake District National Park Authority, one Member to the Yorkshire Dales National Park Authority and up to 2 Members to the board of South Lakes Housing.
+A historic report on the work of SLDC representatives for 2017/18 was presented to Council on 22 May 2018.
 Members have also been separately elected onto Town and Parish Councils and the County Council.
 These are disclosed within the Members' register of interests which is open to public inspection at South Lakeland House during office hours and on the Council's web-site.

 All Members have the power to participate in the financial and operating policy decisions of the Council and so meet the accounting definition of having significant influence.
 However, controls are in place to limit any undue influence by Members.
 These include the statutory register of Member interests and the duty to disclose interests at each committee meeting and so be excluded from decision making where there is a conflict of interests.
 The Standards Committee monitors the effectiveness of these controls.
-Its Annual report was presented to Council May 17 2017 which stated:
+Its Annual report was presented to Council 22 May 2018 which stated: